 Following a light lunch at Plas Newydd’s café, we visit the prehistoric site of Bryn Celli Ddu, meaning ‘the mound in the dark grove’.
 This is an impressive Neolithic chambered tomb with partially restored entrance passage and mound, on the site of a former henge monument.

 In the late afternoon we return to Conwy, where we shall enjoy a farewell dinner together at Bodysgallen Hall.
 (Overnight Bodysgallen Hall) BLD

 Day 20: Sunday 16 June, Bodysgallen Hall – Manchester Airport.
 Tour Ends.

 This morning we depart Bodysgallen Hall and travel to Manchester Airport for our return flight to Australia.
 The ASA ‘designated’ flight is scheduled to depart in the early afternoon.
 B

 Physical Endurance & Practical Information

-The use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
+This tour includes the use of audio headsets, which amplify the voice of your guide (despite noisy surroundings).
 This technology also allows you to move freely during site visits without missing any information.